ChristosKrilisDev/ml-agents-thesis-project/README.md

 - Use Dijkstra algorithm to validate the distance

 ** Training Table **

-  documentation that corresponds to the release version you're using.
-- The `com.unity.ml-agents` package is [verified](https://docs.unity3d.com/2020.1/Documentation/Manual/pack-safe.html)
-  for Unity 2020.1 and later.
-Verified packages releases are numbered 1.0.x.

   | **Training Type** | **Simple** | **Advanced** |
   |:-----------------:|:----------:|:------------:|